Venetian glass: Murrine

 Murrine technique begins with the layering of colored liquid glass, heated to 1040 °C, which is then stretched into long rods called canes.
 When cooled, these canes are then sliced in cross-sections, which reveals the layered pattern.
 Ercole Barovier, a descendant of Murano's greatest glassmaker Angelo Barovier, won numerous awards during the 1940s and 1950s for his innovations using the murrine technique.

 Sommerso

 Sommerso ("submerged" in Italian), is a form of artistic Murano glass that has layers of different colors (typically two), which are formed by dipping colored glass into another molten glass and then blowing the combination into a desired shape.
 The outermost layer, or casing, is often clear.
 Sommerso was developed in Murano during the late 1930s.
 Flavio Poli was known for using this technique, and it was made popular by Seguso Vetri d'Arte and the Mandruzzato family in the 1950s.
 This process is a popular technique for vases, and is sometimes used for sculptures.

+Spectacles

+Eyeglasses are thought to have been invented in Italy; with Pisa, Venice, and Florence discussed as the location of the invention.
+Almost from the invention of eyeglasses sometime late in the thirteenth century, Venice was an important hub for the manufacturing of spectacle lenses.